 Next is the Competitors section.

 This section contains the data related to competitors of the domain you are analyzing.
-If you are analyzing your own domain, then this section is about your own competitors.
+If you are exploring your own domain, then this section is about your own competitors.

-This competitive Positioning map is just a wider view of the competitive positioning map that we saw in the overview section.
+This competitive Positioning map is just a more comprehensive view of the competitive positioning map that we saw in the overview section.
 So, I will quickly skip this.

-This Organic Competitors table is a brief view of the main organic competitor’s list that we saw in the overview section.
+This Organic Competitors table is a brief view of the leading organic competitor’s list in the overview section.
 This table has the following columns.

 - Domain: It is the domain address of your competitor.

 - Com.
-Level: As I mentioned earlier, Competition Level is a metric that is calculated by SEMRush depending upon the number of keywords your analyzed domain has and the number of common keywords, its competitor has.
+Level: As I mentioned earlier, Competition Level is a metric calculated by Semrush depending upon the number of keywords your analyzed domain has and the number of common keywords its competitor has.